learn-co-students/dsc-probability-distributions-recap-atlanta-ds-062419/README.md

 ## Representing distributions

 There are many ways to represent a probability distribution, we have seen probability mass functions for discrete data, or PMFs, and Probability Density Functions (PDFs), for continuous data.
-These function map from each possible outcome to its probability.
+These functions map from each possible outcome to its probability.
 PMF/PDF are among several representations of a distribution.
 Other representations include the cumulative distribution function (CDF).

 Let's revise some popular distributions along with distribution functions and implementation/visualizations in python